codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 We all know that [HTML](https://codenart.github.io/begin/#how-to-add-images-buttons-etc "ext") is a simplified version of English.
-It helps us to tell web browsers.
+It helps us to talk to web browsers.
 With HTML, we can tell web browsers to display any type of contents (links, images, buttons, etc...).
-But none of HTML tags can help us to tell web browsers how to display those content aesthetically.
+But, none of HTML tags can help us to tell web browsers how to display those content aesthetically.

 There is no disappointment in this truth.
 HTML is too simple both to learn and to use.
 That's why it cannot help us to fulfill too many purposes.
 Everything has its own use and limit.
-Fire can give life and knowledge but we also need healing and wisdom from Water.
+Fire can give us life and knowledge but we also need healing and wisdom from Water.
 And [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS "ext") is there to embrace HTML. <i class="fa fa-heart"></i>